We may earn a commission for purchases using our links. Learn more

 In summary, having a good podcast host can make a big difference in the long run, especially if you are just starting.

-How do I choose the best podcast host?
+How to choose the best podcast hosting platform

 There are a couple of things to consider when deciding which podcast hosting platform is best for you.
 Some hosts are geared toward beginners, brands, or large businesses.
 So it’s worth going through the strengths and weaknesses of each service depending on what hosting solution you need (from the start that will allow you to grow without worrying about switching later on).